Menu

 Map of Africa with South Africa highlighted.

-| South Africa completed their field hospital installation in November of 2020 in Mahikeng, the capital of the country’s north west province, where COVID-19 cases had seen a significant increase.
+South Africa completed their field hospital installation in November of 2020 in Mahikeng, the capital of the country’s northwest province, following a surge of COVID-19.
 The U.S. Embassy in Pretoria assisted South African officials with the hospital’s transfer during a ribbon-cutting ceremony.

 Map of Africa with Angola highlighted.

-| In March of 2021, Angola’s 40-bed field hospital installation was marked complete and officially handed over to the nation by Nina Maria Fite, Angola’s U.S ambassador.
+In March of 2021, Angola’s 40-bed field hospital installation was marked complete and officially handed over to the nation by Nina Maria Fite, Angola’s U.S. ambassador.
 The inauguration took place in the Soyo municipality of the northern Zaire province.

 U.S. AFRICOM Donates 40-Bed Field Hospital from Alaska Defense to Burkina Faso.